sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 - Go to the Project > **Settings** > **General**
 - Expand **Visibility, project features, permissions**
-- Change **Repository Access** from "Only Project Members" to “Everyone with Access” Done!
-Sourcegraph will now receive webhook events from GitLab and use them to sync merge request events, used by [batch changes](../../batch_changes/index.md), faster and more efficiently.
+- Change **Repository Access** from "Only Project Members" to “Everyone with Access”